butla/Book/2016/presentations/tdd_of_python_microservices/text.md

         worker='Mom').result()

     assert resp_object.status == 'whatever'

-@pytest.fixture()
-def swagger_spec():
-    with open('api_spec.yaml') as spec_file:
-        return yaml.load(spec_file)
 ```

-Now, with a little effort (test client of your framework can be switched for bravado one)
-also unit tests can double as contract tests.
-With that you can achieve full coverage of your cotract without making the test suit obnoxiously long.

-Nie trzeba duplikować tego samego testu w unit i service testach, wręcz jest to zbędne,
-ale to tylko dla przykładu.

 ## Conclusion
-Z tymi narzędziami powinniście sobie dobrze poradzić w rozwijaniu niezależnych serwisów,
-projekt powinien iść dobrze i wszystkie teamy powinny móc działać niezależnie nie psując sobie nic nawzajem.
-Ale to jeszcze nie zapewnia sukcesu całemu projektowi.

-There are more important factors of a success with microservice project that I didn't have
-the time to cover:
+Solutions presented here will help keep you sane when working on a microservice-based system,
+but are far from being everything you need to know to about microservice development.
+Further things to consider are:
-* end-to-end tests -
+* end-to-end tests,
-  That's why they are in the Fowler's testing pyramid.
-* performance tests - trzeba trzymać jakiś poziom przepustowości, żeby obsłużyć klientów (to jedno),
-  a drugie, że niektóre zmiany mogą drastycznie zmniejszyć performance - trzeba tego pilnować.
-  zmiany mogą nieoczeki
+* performance tests,
-* operations automation (deployment, data recovery, service scaling, etc.)
+* operations automation (deployment, data recovery, service scaling, etc.),
-* monitoring of services and infrastructure
+* monitoring of services and infrastructure,
+* and more.

 ## Sources
 * Gary Bernhardt.
 [Fast Test, Slow Test](https://youtu.be/RAxiiRPHS9k)